 Honors courses are offered in every fall and spring semester.
 Honors courses have section numbers containing the letter H. Honors courses are more challenging, involve more discussion and debate, often (if not always) require longer and more in-depth research papers and oral presentations by students.
 Honors courses are most certainly more demanding, usually involving more reading and preparation.

-Any student in the Honors Program or with at least a 3.5 grade point average may enroll in an Honors course.
-Students who do not meet either of these criteria may request permission of the instructor to enroll in an Honors course.
+Any student with at least a 3.5 grade point average may enroll in an Honors course.
+Students who do not meet this criterion may request permission of the instructor to enroll in an Honors course.

 Contact information: email@example.com